alex-cernat/crime_long_me/README.md

 # Estimating crime in place: moving beyond residence location

-This is the code used in the production of the "Estimating crime in place from survey data: Moving beyond residence location" paper submitted to the Journal of Research in Crime and Delinquency.
+This is the code used in the production of the "Estimating Crime in Place: Moving Beyond Residence Location" paper, published in Crime and Delinquency (https://doi.org/10.1177/00111287211064779).
 This is joined work of A. Cernat, D. Buil-Gil, I. Brunton-Smith, J. Pina-Sánchez and M. Murrià-Sangenís.

 ## Reproduce results